whitneyburton/portfolios/students/1708-back/emily-wise/20170922-emily-wise-mi.md

 #### What did you struggle most with this module?
 What did you learn from that struggle?

--- Overall --: I struggled a lot in module 1, but I wanted a challenge and embraced the challenge because it does bring growth.
+*Overall*: I struggled a lot in module 1, but I wanted a challenge and embraced the challenge because it does bring growth.
 I have always been a very strong traditional student, and was considered a consistent top performer in my last roles, so struggling for 6 weeks and feeling like I am at the bottom, was a very humbling experience.
 I would often get frustrated too when I felt that I was understanding concepts well, or how to approach and breakdown the problem, but felt that my projects, or timed assessments were not representative of my effort or knowledge.
 I have struggled a bit too, with stress management.

--- Tools --: I feel that I have become increasingly more comfortable with Git and Github with Black_Thursday, but I would like to learn more about using git and Github.
+--Tools--: I feel that I have become increasingly more comfortable with Git and Github with Black_Thursday, but I would like to learn more about using git and Github.
 I think this is an invaluable tool moving forward.
 I need to continue to learn how to own my operating system- more shortcuts, atom, etc.

--- Ruby Concepts --: I struggled with deep nested hashes, and how to write methods to appropriately access and manipulate the needed data.
+--Ruby Concepts --: I struggled with deep nested hashes, and how to write methods to appropriately access and manipulate the needed data.

 -- Breaking Down Logic --: I tend to struggle at times with how to start breaking things in small pieces.
 I am also stubborn when I get stuck, and tend to spend too much time on one method or problem.
 I also struggled with time-boxing, and time management.